 So which stocks perform the best during periods of high inflation?

-That said, if you’ve invested heavily in oil, you have to time getting out exactly right.
-This is because generally speaking commodities like Oil tend to trend lower with time not higher.
+That said, if you’ve invested heavily in commodities, you have to time getting out exactly right.
+This is because generally speaking commodities like Oil trend lower with time not higher.

-Generally speaking, inflationary environments are where commodities tend to shine, and then they pretty much stink the rest of the time.
+Inflationary environments are when commodities tend to shine, then they pretty much stink the rest of the time.

-According to a recent Wells Fargo Report “Small stocks top large ones.
+According to a recent Wells Fargo Report, during inflationary times “Small stocks top large ones.
 And S&P 500 growth stocks outperform value.
 This is a bit counterintuitive as energy sector stocks are typically included in value indexes and ETFs.
 And yet S&P 500 value stocks rose just 8% during inflationary periods.
 That’s nearly half the 12% gain by growth stocks.”

 “And if growth is good, small stocks are even better.
 U.S. small-cap stocks rose 15% during inflationary times since 2000.”

 Regardless of anything, whether you’re considering value or growth stocks, you want to make sure the companies you invest in have enough cash.